mbwatson/publications/README.md

 - `docker-compose up`

 The first time the application runs, the database will not be set up, and a 500 Server Error will be thrown.
-Thus you'll need to run the standard `python manage.py makemigrations` and `python manage.py migrate` commands inside the `webapp` container to initialize the database.
+Thus the standard `python manage.py makemigrations` and `python manage.py migrate` commands need to be run inside the `webapp` container to initialize the database.

 This goes for `python manage.py createsuperuser`, too.

+For a faster approach, use `exec`, *e.g.*, `docker-compose up exec webapp python manage.py migrate`.

 ### Production

 - `docker-compose -f docker-compose.prod.yml up`

+In addition, it is likely that the detatch flag, `-d`, is desirable here.

 ## Additional References